The Georgetown Difference

 A 16-week internship is built into the curriculum to allow students to apply classroom concepts in a real-world setting.

 Flexibility to enroll as a part-time or full-time student and to choose an accelerated course schedule for graduation.
-Students usually complete the degree in 1 year to 1.5 years.
+Students usually complete the degree in 2 to 3 semesters.

 Courses are taught by well-respected faculty who are leaders in the field of bioinformatics.